Top 6 Best Solar Companies in Idaho (2023 Reviews)

 Strong Warranties

-You want to pick a company that offers at least a 25-year warranty on your panels — that’s the average life expectancy of a solar panel system.
+You want to pick a company that offers at least a 25-year warranty on your solar panels — that’s the average life expectancy of a solar panel system.
 But we like to see additional warranties for power production, workmanship and roof penetration — especially in a place like Idaho that sees above-average snowfall.9

-Methodology: How We Ranked Idaho’s Solar Companies
+Methodology: How We Reviewed the Best Solar Companies in Idaho

 FAQs: Best Solar Companies in Idaho